Leamington and Warwick Tramways

 Leamington and Warwick Electric Tramways Tram No 2 and crew

-A brand new Tramcar No 2 at the Warwick terminus, seemingly without company markings — photo taken in July 1905, possibly prior to opening.
+A brand new Tramcar No 2 at the Warwick terminus, seemingly without company markings — taken in July 1905, possibly prior to opening given the lack of passengers.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Leamington and Warwick Electric Tramways tramcar crew 1905

-A blow-up of the above photo showing the crew, both of whom are wearing informal attire.
+A n enlargement of the above photograph showing the crew, both of whom are wearing informal attire.

 Leamington and Warwick Electric Tramways Tram No 3